 To dictate margins to the ethical dimension of AI, the European Union has stepped in, issuing the Code of Ethics in 2019, containing guidelines on the use and development of Artificial Intelligence systems.

-The document places humans at the center and defines the purpose of AI use as increasing well-being and ensuring freedom.
+The document places humans at the centre and defines the purpose of AI use as increasing well-being and ensuring freedom.

 The main points of the Code are: